mahdimplus/machine-learning/README.md

 # machine-learning
-In this section, I implement some machine learning methods in MATLAB code
+In this section, I implement some machine learning methods in MATLAB code.